RhyanRodriguez3/CompSci-Guide/1_Programming_Language.md

 - Naming conventions of variables: CamelCase, SnakeCase
 - Conditional statements: are statements that change  the path of our code depending on certain conditions.
 Depending on certain conditions, we want our code to do different things.
 If Then statements.
 Most programming langauges use braces (), whatever is inside the braces will be evaluated as either true or false.
 When true, it executes, when false it moves to the next condition or stops.
 Else is a statement that comes after the if statements.
 Switch variable statements define the variable then write cases for each condition and their instructions. are similar to if then or else statements.
 Conditional statements is improtatn because it adds variability to programming, allowing the user to adapt to different tasks.

-## Arrays
+## Arrays and Dictionaries
 - Variables are good at storing singular bits of information, and are unable to hold more than one piece of data.
-- An array is a list of something, such as int, str, and other arrays.
+- An array is a list of similar values, such as int, str, and other arrays.
 Usually the data is related.
 Think of arrays as column in excel.
 - When referencing arrays, reference each element of the array within them.
 For example, you create an array of 1 to 10.
 In programming we use index to refer to a value.
 An index is just a fancy way of saying that numbers place within the array.
 The index starts as 0.
 - When creating arrays, called initializing, you can insert the values or you can define array parameters to be used later.
 Once an array has been dfeined, there is no way to change it's size.
 When initizaliing, you must determine the array type.
 2D arrays are arrays inside of an array.
+- There are more than one ways to store data such as linked lists, stacks, queues, maps,  trees, and many others.
+Array lists is a growing array, that dynamically changes its size when you don't know the exact number of values that an array list will need to store.
+For example, a database of users.
+- Dictionaries are a different way of storing values.
+It stores multiple values and tied to an identifier that is used to reference the value, called a key.
+When you use a dictionary, you use the unque key and the dictionary will tell you the value tied to it.

 ## Loops
 - A loop is a statement that is used to run certain instruction repeatedly.
 There are three different types of loops.